19hours/sg-statutes/Acts/Securities and Futures Act.md

 (ii) an exempt financial adviser;

-(iii) a person who holds a representative’s licence in respect of marketing of collective investment schemes under that Act;
+(iii) a person who is a representative in respect of marketing of collective investment schemes under that Act;

+[2/2009 wef 26/11/2010]

 (iv) a representative of an exempt financial adviser.

 [1/2005]

-(2C) In subsection (2B), “exempt financial adviser”, “representative” and “representative’s licence” have the same meanings as in section 2(1) of the Financial Advisers Act (Cap.
+(2C) In subsection (2B), “exempt financial adviser” and “representative” have the same meanings as in section 2(1) of the Financial Advisers Act (Cap.
 110).

-[1/2005]
+[2/2009 wef 26/11/2010]

 (3) For the avoidance of doubt, a person may disseminate a prospectus or profile statement that has been registered by the Authority under section 296 without contravening subsection (1).